StanfordLegion/legion/language/README.spmd.md

     outside this set causes SPMD to fail
   * There are some known issues with interactions between nested control flow and required synchronization for data movement
-  * Synchronization patterns where a copy has two previous consumers which require synchronization (to avoid missing a WAR dependence) currently fail
   * The error messages when something goes wrong are currently poor